Nandaka/PixivUtil2/readme.md

 - writeUrlInDescription

   Write all url found in the image description to a text file.
 Set to `True` to enable.
 The list will be saved to to the application folder as url_list_<timestamp>.txt
+- stripHTMLTagsFromCaption

+  Remove all HTML tags and their contents from the image caption/description when writing metadata to files.
+The contents of any links will be lost, so consider enabling writeUrlInDescription to retain them.
 - urlBlacklistRegex

   Used to filter out the url in the description using regular expression.